chr4-cookbooks/graylog/README.md

 should use a reverse proxy (e.g. [nginx](http://nginx.org)).
 This also adds the capability to use SSL to secure your logins.

-Here's an example nginx site configuration you can use:j
+Here's an example nginx site configuration you can use:
 Note: The configuration assumes you set the `rest_listen_url` accordingly:

 ```ruby